mu-script/mu-script.github.io/docs/builtins.md

 <dt id="is" markdown="span">[is](#is)(x, t) -> bool</dt>
 <dd markdown="block">
 Returns true if x is of type t.

+If x and t are both tables, returns true if x inherits t.
 </dd>

 <div id="<"><div id=">"><div id="<="><div id=">=">